A Survey of Graph Unlearning: Graph Unlearning Applications

 \subsection{Social Networks}

 The application of graph unlearning in social networks is essential for mitigating the risk that a trained model may inadvertently learn sensitive information about users' social relationships.
 On the basis of the underlying graph structure, machine learning models are frequently employed in social network analysis to infer user behavior, preferences, and social interactions.
 However, these models may inadvertently capture and encode sensitive information within their learned representations, such as private friendships, personal interests, and social circles \cite{li2020graph}.
+This is also the case for the e-commerce domain, where social networks can be used as input to a recommender system~\cite{Campana_2017}.
 Graph unlearning has the potential to provide means of mitigating this privacy concern.
 By employing graph unlearning techniques to the trained model, it is possible to delete or anonymize sensitive user data from the model's learned parameters.
 This promotes a more secure and ethical environment for social network analysis by ensuring that the model's predictions and insights are obtained without compromising the privacy and confidentiality of individual users.
 Through graph unlearning, researchers and organizations can strike a delicate equilibrium between leveraging the power of machine learning in understanding social dynamics and respecting and preserving users' privacy rights in the ever-changing social network landscape \cite{proferes2021studying,fuchs2011web}.